Skip to content

 Nerve injury

 The most vulnerable nerve during the neck lift is the marginal mandibular nerve, responsible for the movement of the lower lip.
-Permanent injuries are extremely rare with proper technique.
+Persistent injuries are extremely rare with proper technique.
 Temporary paresthesias (sensitivity changes) in the skin of the neck are common and resolve in weeks to months.

 Contour irregularities